 "We knew that if we did everything right we would be in front".

-Beware of Olivier Panis: if Toyota did not play with the quantities of gasoline, it could be the surprise of the day.
+Beware of Olivier Panis: if Toyota did not play with the quantities of fuel, it could be the surprise of the day.
 The French driver was very fast in free practice in the morning and scored the seventh time in the afternoon, positioning himself in front of Fernando Alonso’s Renault.
 Much has been said about tyres.
-One thing is significant: Ferrari apart, the fastest with the Bridgestone is Jenson Button, twelfth with the BAR-Honda.
+One thing is significant: Ferrari apart, the fastest with the Bridgestones is Jenson Button, twelfth with the BAR-Honda.
 Yet the men of the Maranello team are calm.
 Above all Jean Todt and Ross Brawn:

-"Bridgestone has done a great job on tyres, which makes us confident".
-And Michael Schumacher confirms:
+"Bridgestone has done a great job with the tyres, and this makes us confident".

 "In the distance I think our tyres are better.
 Ralf claims the opposite?
 Well, I’ll try to disprove it.
 I think our strategy will turn out to be right".